ALL ABOUT TRIALS COMPETITIONS

 Like most clubs, Western Districts Trials Club has a mix of practice and observed trials competition events.
 Recreational riders can still enter competition events but on a non-competitive basis e.g. using a recreational licence instead of the full competition licence.
 All social or competitive riding happens in a very friendly, supportive and non-competitive atmosphere!

 You need to become a member of a trials club.
-You can join our club here.
+You can find out how to join our club on our Memberships page

 You need to have the proper licence from Motorcycle Australia for insurance purposes.
-The application forms can be found here.
-It is $130 a year for a recreational licence, or $235 a year for National Restricted Licence.
-If you get the recreational licence you can still enter competitions and be scored on each section but your score won't be entered into the competition scores.
+It is $135 a year for a recreational licence, or $240 a year for National Restricted Licence.
+If you get the recreational licence you can still enter competitions and be scored on each section but your score won’t be entered into the competition scores.

 Costs for junior riders (under 16) is $140 for a Junior Restricted National Licence.